 “OLD HICKORY” SHATTERS THE BRITISH ATTEMPT TO CONTROL THE MOUTH OF THE MISSISSIPPI AT NEW ORLEANS; AND SAVES THE FUTURE OF THE UNITED STATES!

-In 1814 Napoleon was defeated by a coalition of nations; and “the Ogre” seemingly safely sent into exile on the Island of Elba.
+In 1814 Napoleon was defeated by a coalition of nations and “the Ogre” (seemingly) safely sent into exile on the Island of Elba.
 The greater enemy behind them, the British now turned their full attention to finishing their war in America.
-Even while negotiations with the United States were underway in the Belgian city of Ghent, the British were transporting an new army of 15,000 men to America.
-About half of these were veterans of Wellington’s Peninsular War; and were commanded by the Iron Duke’s own brother-in-law and former division commander in the Spanish campaign, Sir Edward Packenham.
+Even while negotiations with the United States were underway in the Belgian city of Ghent, the British were transporting a new army of 15,000 men to America.
+About half of these were veterans of Wellington’s Peninsular War, commanded by the Iron Duke’s own brother-in-law and former division commander, Sir Edward Packenham.

-The British plan called for the seizure of New Orleans at the mouth of the Mississippi River.
+The British operational plan called for the seizure of New Orleans at the mouth of the Mississippi River.
 This would stop the flow of commerce up-and-down the river.
 As a bargaining chip in the ongoing peace talks, it would give the British excellent leverage.
-America had only recently acquired the vast territories of the Louisiana Purchase from Napoleon; and with New Orleans in their grip, the British would be in excellent position to claim these as spoils of war.
-The fledgling United States could then be cut off from the American west by British holdings; and its expansion across the continent curtailed.
+America had only recently acquired the vast territories of the Louisiana Purchase from Napoleon.
+With New Orleans in their grip the British would be in excellent position to claim these as spoils of war.
+The fledgling United States could then be cut off from the American west by British holdings, and its expansion across the continent curtailed.

 The future of the fledgling United States hinged upon the outcome of this campaign.